joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 The algorithm is heuristic because it depend on in which order the test cases are chosen.
 A different order will most likely result in a different minimal set.
 It is important that the user of the tool understand this.

 The calculated minimal set is further dependent on the mutation operators that are used.
 Another view of it is that the mutation operators are sample points in the software that the test suites *can* kill.
 If there are too few or missing samples it can lead to a shewed result.
 On the other hand this can be used as a technique by the tester to understand different aspects of the test suite.
-Such as how similare test cases that verify logical assumptions in the software are to each other by looking at the *LCR* and *DCR* mutation operators.
+Such as how similar test cases that verify logical assumptions in the software are to each other by looking at the *LCR* and *DCR* mutation operators.

 # SPC-report_test_case_similarity
 partof: REQ-overlap_between_test_cases